ketgo/py-abac/README.md

 Default database and collection names are 'py_abac' and  'py_abac_policies' respectively.

-Actions are the same as for any Storage that conforms interface of `vakt.storage.base.StorageBase` base class.
+Actions are the same as for any Storage that conforms interface of `py_abac.storage.base.StorageBase` base class.

 ##### SQL